Estimate Time6 min

 "I proactively keep in touch with people during times of great anxiety or periods of market volatility because those are the times when people are most likely to make a bad decision," says Gillespie.
 "These are vulnerable moments and without someone to talk to, even the most thoughtful, planful person can feel compelled to act in a way that might be counterproductive."

 Reactive decision-making can be detrimental to the long-term growth of your portfolio.
 According to a long-running study, imprudent investor behavior, such as selling out of the market during downturns (and missing out on the subsequent recovery) can have a big impact.
-In 2023, for example, the average equity fund investor earned 5.5% less than the S&P 500® Index, largely due to poor decision-making.2
+In 2024, for example, the average equity fund investor underperformed the S&P 500® index by 8.48%, largely due to poor decision-making.2

 It's never too late—or too early—to engage